zorael/kameloso/README.md

 ```

 Open the new `kameloso.conf` in a text editor and fill in the fields.
 Additional resource files will have been created as well; for instance, see `users.json` for where to enter whitelisted (and blacklisted) account names.

+If you enter an authentification password (`authPassword`) and then regenerate the file, the password will be encoded into **Base64** format.
+Mind that this does not mean it's encrypted!
+It just makes it less easy to tell what the password is at a mere glance.

 Once the bot has joined a home channel, it's ready.
 Mind that you need to authorise yourself with services with an account listed as an administrator in the configuration file to make it listen to anything you do.
 Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with its white- and blacklists.